recommend-games/blog/experiments/sdj_2024/candidates.md

 *1–6 players, 30–60 minutes, 10+ years, medium light (2.2), 66% {{% kdj %}}Kennerspiel{{% /kdj %}}*

 {{< img src="366013" size="x300" alt="Heat: Pedal to the Metal" >}}

+*Manage your race car's speed to keep from overheating.*

 {{% game 366013 %}}Heat: Pedal to the Metal{{% /game %}}